Miranda Haywood-Curry (Executive Director & Dance Instructor)

 Damion Powers - Pre Ballet Assistant

-Mr. Powers is a junior at Greenville High School.
-This year will be his eight year as a student of Flat River Dance Company and his third year as a teaching assistant for the pre ballet levels I, II, and III.
+Mr. Powers is a Senior at Greenville High School.
+This year will be his ninth year as a student of Flat River Dance Company and his fourth year as a teaching assistant for the pre ballet levels I, II, and III.
 Damion loves working with younger children and enjoys sharing his love of the arts with them.

 Charlie Clark (Professional Guest Artist) made his return to the